awesome-pro/neon-website/content/README.md

 To aid navigation, enable the TOC in pages to make it easy for readers to see what a page contains.

-The following information provide guidance for each item in the Neon documentation sidebar.
+The following information provide guidance for each item in the Unique documentation sidebar.

 ## Introduction